LQJecho/Channel-Estimation-and-Hybrid-Precoding-for-Millimeter-Wave-Systems-Based-on-Deep-Learning/README.md

 1. Put the _"matlab"_ and _"python"_ folders in a root directory

 2. The _"matlab"_ folder contains traditional HBF algorithm, channel estimation algorithm and data generation code.
-The _"python"_ file contains the defined neural network models and the trained models.
+The _"python"_ folder contains the defined neural network models and the trained models.

 3. If you want to test the HBF-Net and CE-HBF-Net directly, you can
 * Run _"matlab/channel_gen.m"_ to generate test channel.
 Run _"matlab/gen_testdata.m"_ to generate test dataset